Textbooks Are All You Need: Spikes of model capability after finetuning on CodeExercises

 \subsection{Finetuning improves the model's understanding}

 Using a simple Python function that we created ourselves, we observe below that the model shows a much higher level of understanding and compliance with the instructions after finetuning.
-In particular, \phionebase struggles with the logical relationships in the prompts, while \phione can interpret the question and generate the answer correctly.
+In particular, we see that {\phionebase} struggles with the logical relationships in the prompts, while \phione can interpret the question and generate the answer correctly.
 In this example, even our 350M \phionesmall model shows some level of understanding of the problem even though the resulting solution is wrong.

-\begin{AIbox}{} \textbf{Prompt:}\\ \tt{ """ Alice, Bob and Charles are playing games.
+We see such trends consistently in our interactions, see Appendix \ref{sec:additional_example} for another example. \begin{AIbox}{} \textbf{Prompt:}\\ \tt{ """ Alice, Bob and Charles are playing games.
 Alice first pick a random number from 333 to 678, Bob then pick a number starting from Alice's number to 888, Charles then pick a number starting from 123 to Bob's number.
 Alice gets one point if Alice's number minus Charles's number is divisible by the floor of the square root of Bob's number, otherwise Bob gets one point.
-Simulate Alice's and Bob's points in 30 iterations. """} \\ \\
+Simulate Alice's and Bob's points in 30 iterations. """} \\

 \end{AIbox}